Discrete Weierstrass-type representations: Discrete Weierstrass type represenations

+\begin{prop} A discrete surface $x$ in a quadric $Q_\mu$ (the light cone $\L$) is cmc $\tfrac{1}{\sqrt{|\mu|}}$ (intrinsically flat) if and only if it is a parallel section of $\Gamma(m)$ for some $m\in \R^G$, defined by its lightlike Gauss map. \end{prop}

 \begin{bem} For $\mu<0$, $Q_\mu$ consists of two copies of hyperbolic space $\H^3$.
 A net $x$ takes values in $\H^3$ if $(e_0,x)<-1$, that is if its Hermitian representative $X$ satisfies $\operatorname{tr}X >2$.
 Given an initial point $x_0 \in \H^3$, a discrete cmc $1$ surface in $Q_{-1}$ is formed by applying the hyperbolic rotations $\Gamma(m)$.
-Thus, $x$ takes values in $\H^3$ and we have: \emph{Every discrete cmc 1 surface in $\H^3$ is constructed by the application of hyperbolic rotations to a seed point}. \end{bem}
+We learn: \emph{Every discrete cmc 1 surface in $\H^3$ is constructed by the application of hyperbolic rotations to a seed point.} \end{bem}

 As we have seen in Example \ref{exp:Gamma}, $\Gamma(m)$ takes the following form in the Hermitian model:

 Define a map $F(m):\Z^2 \to SL(2,\C)$ by